-Hurricane Milton projected to reach category 4 strength before landfall in Florida
+Hurricane Milton projected to reach Category 4 strength before landfall in Florida

 As always, storms are fickle and don’t always perform as forecast.
 They are subject to the vagaries of atmospheric changes that can lead to wobbles, changes in their tracks, and unexpected intensifications or weakening.

-With Milton reaching hurricane strength, it’s the first time there have been three simultaneous hurricanes recorded after September (Kirk, Leslie and Milton) according to storm researcher Philip Klotzbach.
+With Milton reaching hurricane strength, it’s the first time there have been three simultaneous hurricanes recorded in the Atlantic Ocean after September (Kirk, Leslie and Milton) according to storm researcher Philip Klotzbach.
 This is the ninth hurricane to form in the 2024 season and the fifth since Sept.
 25 — shattering the old record of two during that period.

 Helene's death toll has surpassed 200, as Florida, Georgia, North Carolina, South Carolina, Tennessee and Virginia continue to uncover the full extent of the storm's damage.